 12 of the best dark hardwood floors

 Okay, now we’re onto the good part.
-A countdown of the 12 best types of dark hardwood floors for your home, including some gorgeous sharable photos.
+A countdown of the 12 best types of dark hardwood floors for your home, including some gorgeous shareable photos.

 Source: Boa-Franc on Flickr

-This chocolate colored wood is commonly used in the US to make a whole range of items, including furniture, boats, and even some string instruments.
-It has a classic look and, as far as hardwoods go, it’s incredibly resistant to water, which means less chance of warping and staining.
+This chocolate-colored wood is commonly used in the US to make many items, including furniture, boats, and even some string instruments.
+It has a classic look, and, as far as hardwoods go, it’s incredibly resistant to water, which means less chance of warping and staining.